sts10/sts10.github.io/_posts/2020-10-05-peeking-the-pivot.markdown

 I think I'm starting to get a handle on it!?

-## Epilogue: A slightly tighter example using peek and if let
+### A slightly tighter example using peek and if let

 One of the great things about Mastodon is if you toot out some Rust code, [someone will refactor it further for you](https://social.libre.fi/objects/e3fb0226-8458-498d-857b-271bfe6611d6).
 In this case, my above solution can get significantly tighter (and arguably more readable) by replacing the `match` statement with an `if let`.
 Behold: